AnushkaKhare-Eng/anushka-portfolio-website/README.md

 # anushka-portfolio-website
-Creating a personal portfolio website by using HTML,CSS,and JS
+A personal portfolio website by using HTML,CSS,and JS